anantSinghCross/pothole-detection-system-using-convolution-neural-networks/README.md

 ## Future Work

-If, in future, I work on this project, I will most likely work on finding out the number of potholes in a particular frame of the video feed and also creating bounding boxes around the potholes so that they are identifiable.
+If, in future, I decide work on this project, I will most likely work on finding out the number of potholes in a particular frame of the video feed and also creating bounding boxes around the potholes so that they are identifiable.

 ### Note